ivan-pesenti/webpack-demo/notes/overview.md

 ### images loader

 1. we have to check difference between file-loader and "type: 'asset/resource'".
 At the moment we used the second one and not the file loader

+### fonts loader

+1. download font-family in assets folder.
+1. use type: 'asset/resource'
+1. inject in css stylesheet